dafvid/pylibtls/README.md

 # pylibtls
 ## Background
-I always thought it was a bit of a mistake for [LibreSSL](https://www.libressl.org/index.html) to be an in place replacement for OpenSSL.
+I always thought it was a bit of a mistake for [LibreSSL](https://www.libressl.org/index.html) to be an drop-in replacement for OpenSSL.
 I just wanted to use libtls and be done with it.
 But since LibreSSL always replaced OpenSSL and that always seemed to be problematic I looked for ways to install just libtls, but to no awail.
 Until April 18, 2021 when version 3.3.2 of LibreSSL was released.

 From the [release notes](https://ftp.openbsd.org/pub/OpenBSD/LibreSSL/libressl-3.3.2-relnotes.txt) (way down):
 >Added '--enable-libtls-only' build option, which builds and installs a statically-linked libtls, skipping libcrypto and libssl.
 This is useful for systems that ship with OpenSSL but wish to also package libtls.